PEEK-NYU/AutoCal/README.md

 ## Project Idea:
 * A website that aids users in scheduling events.
 Website pulls data from Google Calendar and suggests the best time for an event.
 * Story: User queries software for the best time(s) to study for an exam next week => Software loads user's google calendar data and returns some suggested time/duration slots compatible with the user's schedule => Server automatically adds event to Google Calendar using Google's Calendar API.
-Users can also add breaks for when they want no events added.
+Users can also add breaks for when they want no events added for that time period

  ## Design